Fábio Luís Ramim

-Fábio Luís Ramim (born 10 April 1981 in São Paulo, Brazil) is a naturalized Azerbaijani football midfielder, who plays for Rio Preto.
+Fábio Luís Ramim (born 10 April 1981 in São Paulo, Brazil) is a professional football midfielder, who plays for Rio Preto.
+Born in Brazil, he represented the Azerbaijan national team.

 Career

 Club

 In February 2005, Fabio signed for MKT Araz in the Azerbaijan Top League, a move that three years later, after moving to Olimpik Baku in the winter of 2006, saw him take Azerbaijani citizenship and choose to represent Azerbaijan internationally.
 Fabio moved to Baku in the summer of 2008 before leaving in the winter of the 2011–12 season.

 International career

 After moving to Azerbaijan in 2005, Fabio took Azerbaijani citizenship making him eligible to play for Azerbaijan.
 Fabio made his debut in a friendly against Bosnia and Herzegovina, on 1 June 2008, and went on to make 16 appearances, scoring 4 goals.